andyvroberts/purple/azure.md

 Keep track of the runtime versions and their compatibilities.
 https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions

-The MS docs currently say this is only valid for debian 9 or 10, but it also works for version 11.
+The MS docs currently say this is only valid for Debian 9 or 10, but it also works for version 11.
 To prepare for installation:
 ```
 # set to 9 or 10 in the docs.microsoft pages!
 DEBIAN_VERSION=11